-Approaching the M:S pavilion, you first encounter the "Planetary Plaza", representing the Earth, Moon, Jupiter, and an unnamed red planet (Disney considered over 100 shades of red before deciding on the one used).
-The Earth, Moon, and Jupiter are only decoration, while the red planet (not to be confused with The Red Planet, Mars) serves as the entrance into the attraction.
+Approaching the Mission: SPACE pavilion, you first encounter the "Planetary Plaza", representing the Earth, the moon, Jupiter and an unnamed red planet (Disney considered over 100 shades of red before deciding on the one used).
+The Earth, moon, and Jupiter are only decoration, while the red planet (not to be confused with The Red Planet, Mars) serves as the entrance into the attraction.

-However, you should already be well aware of this given the unsolicited advice of the flightsuit-clad Disney staff, who are all too eager to caution you as you approach the pavilion that M:S is a very intense experience and may not be suitable for all.
+However, you should already be well aware of this given the unsolicited advice of the flightsuit-clad Disney staff, who are all too eager to caution you as you approach the pavilion that Mission: SPACE is a very intense experience and may not be suitable for all.

 Not that either of these have anything to do with the ride you are about to board.
 Though certainly impressive, there is no mention of how these two fit into the imagined future for which you are about to embark, and you almost get the feeling that Disney decided to get some extra mileage out old props from a mediocre movie.